On a road-trip through Missouri, we enjoyed some vegan Kansas City highlights including Cafe Gratitude, an all-vegan coffeehouse, and more.

 I Am Humble is an Indian curry bowl with spicy and smooth lentils, spinach, and roasted sweet potatoes.
 It’s served over brown rice and drizzled with a sweet tamarind sauce and coconut mint chutney.

-I like the balance of sweet and spicy, and the lentils reminded me of the curried lentil soup that I like to make for a quick and inexpensive dinner.
+I like the balance of sweet and spicy, and the lentils reminded me of the curry lentil soup that I like to make for a quick and inexpensive dinner.